Annapurna Base Camp Trek Cost 2026: Complete Budget Breakdown

 Gear: Buy or Rent?

 If you already own hiking boots, a rain jacket, and thermal layers, you can get away with spending very little on gear.
-Between what we provide and what you can buy cheaply in Thamel, there is no need to arrive with a full kit from home.
 Read our Thamel gear shopping guide for details on what to rent versus buy.

 Here is what the total trip actually costs for three different types of trekker, flying from the UK: